GAurelG/How-To/tarsnap_perso_doc.md

 To start I will mainly have extra t from their wonderful website.
 I will probably make some kind of a summary at the end, but the main documents is basically copy/paste from the tarsnap website.

+# Comments:

+I have decided not to use tarsnap with my servers for now, it would cost me between 3 to 10€ per month for only part of my data.
+And I also want Fiona to be able to store things on it.
+I already have possibilities to do backups at home so I don't see the point in paying for an outside service.
+I was also thinking to only use the Tarsnap service to save really important documents.

 # Summary

 - download and install the tarsnap client